Cost Structures

 Other Costs

-For Duke-In programs, Duke University will endeavor to identify major expected out-of-pocket expenses in the ‘Other Costs’ section, but cannot guarantee it will identify all that exist.
+For Duke-Administered programs, Duke University will endeavor to identify major expected out-of-pocket expenses in the ‘Other Costs’ section, but cannot guarantee it will identify all that exist.

 Late penalties will apply to outstanding amounts past the initial due date.